levibostian/Teller-iOS/README.md

 Your implementations of `RepositoryDataSource` should be no problem. `RepositoryDataSource` is just a protocol.
 You can unit test your implementation using dependency injection, for example, to test all of the functions of `RepositoryDataSource`.

-## Write unit tests for code that depends on `Repository`
+## Write unit tests for code that depends on `TellerRepository`

-For your app's code that uses the Teller `Repository` class, use the pre-built `Repository` mock for your unit tests.
+For your app's code that uses the Teller `TellerRepository` class, use the pre-built `TellerRepository` mock for your unit tests.
 Inject the mock into your class under test using dependency injection.

-Here is an example XCTest for unit testing a class that depends on Teller's `Repository`.
+Here is an example XCTest for unit testing a class that depends on Teller's `TellerRepository`.

 ```swift
 import RxBlocking